olmesm/ohmybuck/content/blog/2020-06-08-09-41-setting-up-your-mac/index.md

 1. Setup [Authy](https://apps.apple.com/us/app/authy/id494168017) on your mobile device for MFA - do not install this on your laptop.

+1. Setup [Lastpass](https://apps.apple.com/gb/app/lastpass-password-manager/id324613447) on your mobile device.

-1. Setup [Latpass](https://apps.apple.com/gb/app/lastpass-password-manager/id324613447) on your mobile device.
+1. Setup [Woven](https://apps.apple.com/us/app/woven-calendar/id1439635218) on your mobile device.

 1. Setup [Slack](https://apps.apple.com/gb/app/slack/id618783545) on your mobile device.